datalowe/text-editor-angular/README.md

 This is an [Angular](https://angular.io) project which uses the [Quill Editor](https://quilljs.com/).
 It's put together for a [JavaScript framework course](https://jsramverk.se) at Blekinge Institute of Technology.

-The app is very simple: It has a Quill editor which you can use as a regular text editor, and a 'save' button which currently just prints the editor contents to console.
+The app has a Quill editor which you can use as a regular text editor, and some buttons.
+The 'save' button sends new/updated documents to the backend/database.
+The 'list' button brings up selectable previously saved documents.
+The 'new' button clears title and text input fields.
+Using socket.io, all document body text updates are broadcasted to all other clients using the text editor and working on the same document.

 You can see the app in production [here](https://datalowe.com/text-editor/).